 TAM SAM SOM, When Do They Apply and Why?

 Generally, when any investor steps into investing in a startup, they use the same metrics to understand the potential and risk involved in it.
 An investor wants risk-free early investment in your present captured market and also wants to invest in an opportunity that gives a better potential market.

-If the company performs better in SOM then it opens up the SAM leverage too.
-So if a company takes better advantage of the present market size under its capacity then it opens up its potential to serve a large market size.
+If the company performs better in SOM than it opens up the SAM leverage too.
+So if a company takes better advantage of the present market size under its capacity, then it opens up its potential to serve a large market size.

 Investors evaluate the businesses based on these metrics and also some of the major objectives.
 Let’s understand what are the objectives which help an investor to pour money into your business.

 Building and designing a successful product line that people will love and want to buy knock the deal most of the time.
 However, the potential leverage into the further development of the product and passing the advantage to the end consumer complement the success.

 Initially, any product, its benefits, and its features are not known to the target market.
 It required a well-defined marketing plan to make the target market aware of products & services.
 Smooth and effective distribution channels supplement business growth at increasing speed.
 Shorten the manufacturing to make it available to the end consumers to leverage the business.